Inspiring, nurturing and empowering young people with a vision impairment.

 Preparing For Adulthood Intensive Courses

-Getting ready for adulthood can be exciting — and a little overwhelming.
-This course is designed especially for blind and vision impaired young people aged 11 to 19 years to build the confidence, skills, and knowledge needed to navigate life after school.
-Whether that is the next step in education, the world of work or preparing for living independently, this course will provide expert training, techniques and clever tips to help navigate the adult world.
+We can create a bespoke package of support designed to support the specific needs of blind and vision impaired people to build the confidence, skills and knowledge needed to navigate life.
+Whether that is the next step in education, the world of work or preparing for living independently, we can provide expert training, techniques and clever tips to help navigate the adult world.

 Young People will Learn: